 The Embark Technology Charter requires, to the fullest extent permitted by law, that derivative actions brought in the name of Embark Technology, actions against directors, officers and employees for breach of fiduciary duty, any provision of the DGCL, the Embark Technology Charter, the Embark Technology Bylaws and other similar actions may be brought only in the Court of Chancery in the State of Delaware (or, in the event that the Chancery Court does not have jurisdiction, the federal district court for the District of Delaware or other state courts of the State of Delaware) and, if brought outside of Delaware, the stockholder bringing the suit will be deemed to have consented to (a) the personal jurisdiction of the state and federal courts in the State of Delaware in connection with any action brought in any such court to enforce the exclusive jurisdiction provisions of the Embark Technology Charter and (b) service of process on such stockholder's counsel.
-Notwithstanding the foregoing, the Embark Technology Charter will provide that the exclusive forum provision will not apply to suits brought to enforce a duty or liability created by the Securities Act, the Exchange Act or any other all suits brought to enforce any duty or liability created by the Exchange Act or the rules and regulations thereunder.
+Notwithstanding the foregoing, the Embark Technology Charter will provide that the exclusive forum provision will not apply to suits brought to enforce a duty or liability created by the Securities Act, the Exchange Act or any other claim for which the federal courts have exclusive jurisdiction.
+Section 27 of the Exchange Act creates exclusive federal jurisdiction over all suits brought to enforce any duty or liability created by the Exchange Act or the rules and regulations thereunder.
 Although Embark Technology believes this provision benefits Embark Technology by providing increased consistency in the application of Delaware law in the types of lawsuits to which it applies, the provision may have the effect of discouraging lawsuits against Embark Technology's directors and officers.